maubanel/UE5-CPP-Functions-Templates-Classes/unreal-cpp-functions/README.md

 In unreal the lowest base class is a **UObject**.
 The **AActor** class inherits from **UObject**.
 This class gets garbage collected and replicated over the network.

-Now in Unreal's documentation they will always add an **Include** location so we know that the **UTextRenderComponent** can be accessed by including `Components/TextRenderComponent.h`.
+Now in Unreal's  [manual](http://api.unrealengine.com/INT/API/Runtime/Engine/Components/UTextRenderComponent/) they will always add an **Include** location so we know that the **UTextRenderComponent** can be accessed by including `Components/TextRenderComponent.h`.

 ![look at text render component in documentation](images/uTextRenderComponent.png)